 [00:33:15] Yes, absolutely, yeah, we see this even with Israel.

 [00:33:19] They thought they were the chosen race, we’re all going to heaven because we’re part of Abraham.
-Paul says no. You know, you’re you’re you’re not.
+Paul says no. You know, you’re not.
 OK, so I want to share just a little personal comment on this, because this is actually how all of this study got started for me.
-So I have a personal friend, a dear family friend named Rich.
+So I have a personal friend, a dear family friend whom I’ll call Tom.
 His parents and my parents have been best friends.
 His parents were in my parents’ wedding.
 I believe it goes back that far.
-We’ve done things with Rich and his family.
+We’ve done things with Tom and his family.
 We’ve been really close.
 They’ve been down to our family farm a lot.
-And and what happened is in ultra high school, Rich was way a column kind of a hoodlum hurdle may be the wrong word, but he was just way off track.
+And what happened is in high school, Tom was way a column kind of a hoodlum hurdle may be the wrong word, but he was just way off track.
 He was chasing the girls, chasing the drugs, chasing, you know, chasing everything.
 And he was absolutely not a Christian.
 He gets into college.
 He goes even more over the deep end there, and then something happens.
 He’s presented with the gospel, he hears it, he receives it with joy, and there’s life change in his life, he starts to pull back and stop some of these abhorrent behavioral type of activities he’s been doing.
 And then he gets married and he’s later on after college, he starts a Bible study at his home.
 Lots of people come.
 They share the gospel.
 Lots of people claim he claims to accept Christ.
 And then we start to work together.